Gunehee/Starbucks_Seattle/README.md

 | **Sophia L.** | Map frame, interactive feature implementation |
 | **Sophia S.** | Data collection, cleaning, and GeoJSON export |

----

-## Acknowledgements

-Special thanks to **Professor Bo Zhao** and **Teaching Assistant Steven Bao** at the University of Washington for their guidance, feedback, and support throughout this project.
+Special thanks to **Professor Bo Zhao** and **Teaching Assistant Steven Bao** at the University of Washington for their guidance and feedback throughout this project.

 ---